-Apple Pie Millionaire Bars: Buttery cinnamon flavored shortbread covered in apple cider spice caramel and topped with white chocolate.
+These Apple Pie Millionaire Bars are buttery cinnamon flavored shortbread covered in apple cider spice caramel and topped with white chocolate.

 What I saw instead was 2 dead, 20 wounded in Las Vegas.

 I watched in horror as people posted videos from their phones.